CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

 ## version
-Gets the version of CodeChain
+Gets the version of CodeChain.

 ### Params
 No parameters